ethereum-optimism/optimism-tutorial/getting-started/README.md

    ```

    You should see 2 tests passing.

 1. Play around with the code!
 Check out other available matchers in the [Waffle documentation](https://ethereum-waffle.readthedocs.io/en/latest/).

 ### Compatibility with other tools

 Note that in the tutorial we've been compiling smart contracts using [Waffle](https://github.com/TrueFiEng/Waffle).
 If you prefer to compile your smart contracts using other tools (like [Hardhat](https://hardhat.org/)) you can install the appropriate packages and modify `build` script in the `package.json` file.

-## Moving to mainnet

-When it is time to deploy your application on mainnet, follow these steps:

-1. Use [a bridge](https://app.optimism.io/bridge) to transfer ETH to Optimism mainnet.
-1. Where you specify the RCP endpoint URL, use [a mainnet endpoint](https://community.optimism.io/docs/useful-tools/networks/#optimism-mainnet).

 ## Best practices